Interview with Kosuke Sugimoto, who placed 4th overall in the Mogul World Cup: "Trying something new in Beijing"

 --Compared to when you couldn't even get into the top 16, you've had some good results this season.
 What has changed so much?

-I think one reason is that my skis have changed.
-The Vector Glide Camel Hump skis are very maneuverable, so I can move the skis exactly where I want to go.
-But I haven't really changed my technique since the time when I wasn't getting any results.
-I've just been doing the same thing all this time.
+I think one reason is that I've changed my skis.
+The Vector Glide Camel Hump has excellent maneuverability, so I can move my skis precisely where I want them to go.
+However, I haven't changed my technique much since the time when I wasn't getting good results.
+I've just kept doing the same thing.
+And

-Because I've kept doing it and kept doing it...the judges now are starting to evaluate my skiing.
-Before, my overall ability was low, but I think I've been able to raise it overall.
+because I kept doing it, the judges now appreciate my skiing.
+Before, my overall ability was low, but I think I've been able to raise my level overall.

 -Apart from your technique, was there anything else you did to improve your physical or mental condition?